 The biggest pushback Phoenix has received until now has been the lack of data, Tindall said.
 The company sponsored a non-profit to build a database of medical cannabis data, putting up information on anxiety disorders and how the cannabinoids are being used in clinical trials.

-Each time the company enters a new market or country it has introduced a training programme for doctors, forming part of a strategy seeking to mature the industry and move away from the stereotypes Tindall believes hinder growth.
+Each time the company enters a new market or country it has introduced a training program for doctors, forming part of a strategy seeking to mature the industry and move away from the stereotypes Tindall believes hinder growth.

 “By being able to provide video communications, presentations, there has to be a plethora of data pushed to the doctors, presented in a structured format so they can accept it,” he said.
 “It’s no good having Snoop Dogg on the front puffing a leaf.”

-As the cannabis industry continues its stratospheric rise, Tindall warns firms who play up to old habits in order to gain the attention they are only hurting themselves.
+As the cannabis industry continues its stratospheric rise, Tindall warns firms who play up to old habits in order to gain the attention that they are only hurting themselves.

 “At conferences, you still see the legacy of the weed industry,” he said.
 “It doesn’t really help.
 If you have a doctor in there, and the first thing he sees is potheads, it’s not going to work.”

-Phoenix is strict on branding; it doesn’t use pictures of cannabis plants, and it is deliberately positioning itself as a pharmaceutical firm that happens to use marijuana in its products “If we can get a better result in the treatment of diabetes out of a fennel plant, that is what we are going to do, we’d be just as happy,” said Tindall.
+Phoenix is strict on branding; it doesn’t use pictures of cannabis plants, and it is deliberately positioning itself as a pharmaceutical firm that happens to use marijuana in its products.
+“If we can get a better result in the treatment of diabetes out of a fennel plant, that is what we are going to do, we’d be just as happy,” said Tindall.
 “It’s about finding the end solution for the patient.”